 13 “Throw it to the potter,” the Lord said to me—this magnificent price I was valued by them.
 So I took the 30 pieces of silver and threw it into the house of the Lord, to the potter.
 Zechariah 11:12-13 (HCSB)

-Jesus would be betrayed by one of His twelve apostles, Judas Iscariot, who agreed to sell Him for 30 pieces of silver to the religious leaders who were trying to kill Him.
+This prophecy refers to when Jesus would be betrayed by one of His twelve apostles, Judas, who agreed to sell Him for 30 pieces of silver to the religious leaders of the day.
+These leaders would then arrange with the Romans to have Jesus arrested and taken into custody.

 14 Then one of the Twelve—the man called Judas Iscariot—went to the chief priests 15 and said, “What are you willing to give me if I hand Him over to you?”
 So they weighed out 30 pieces of silver for him.
 16 And from that time he started looking for a good opportunity to betray Him.
 Matthew 26:14-16 (HCSB)

-Judas told Jesus’ opponents when and where they could find Him to arrest Him in the night.
-When they arrived, Judas betrayed Jesus with a kiss of friendship on the cheek.
-As God, Jesus could easily have resisted any kind of attack, but He permitted Himself to be taken into custody without resistance, knowing that He would be brutally beaten and crucified unto death as a result.
-He did this voluntarily, knowing that He alone could be the only acceptable sacrifice worthy of providing complete atonement for the sins of the world.
+Judas told Jesus’ opponents when and where they could find Jesus to arrest Him on the night of the Passover.
+When they and a party of Roman soldiers arrived, Judas betrayed Him with a kiss of friendship on the cheek.
+As God, Jesus could have easily resisted any attack, but He permitted Himself to be taken into custody without resistance, knowing that He would be unfairly tried, brutally beaten, then crucified unto death, as a result.
+He did this voluntarily, knowing that He, alone, was the only acceptable sacrifice worthy of providing a complete atonement for the sins and unrighteousness of the world.

 3 Then Judas, His betrayer, seeing that He had been condemned, was full of remorse and returned the 30 pieces of silver to the chief priests and elders.
 4 “I have sinned by betraying innocent blood,” he said.